Australia mining company sorry for losing radioactive device

 The caesium 137 ceramic source, commonly used in radiation gauges, emits dangerous amounts of radiation, equivalent of receiving 10 X-rays in an hour.
 It could cause skin burns and prolonged exposure could cause cancer.

-The chief executive of the mining giant Rio Tinto Iron Ore, Simon Trott, said the company was taking the incident very seriously and apologized for causing public concern.
+The chief executive of the mining giant Rio Tinto Iron Ore, Simon Trott, on Sunday said the company was taking the incident very seriously and apologized for causing public concern.

 “We recognize this is clearly very concerning and are sorry for the alarm it has caused in the Western Australian community,” Trott said.
 “As well as fully supporting the relevant authorities, we have launched our own investigation to understand how the capsule was lost in transit.”